 Dress Code and Grooming Policies: Parents, as well as the student, assume responsibility for appropriate apparel to be worn at school.
 A well-groomed personal appearance will be mandatory for all students.
 Principal discretion will be used to determine if apparel is inappropriate.

 Unacceptable apparel includes but is not limited to:

-Bathing Suits Gang-related items Sunglasses during Tank tops, muscle Exposed undergarments school hours shirts, spaghetti straps or cleavage

-- Hats, bandannas, any head covering - > Pants with holes in inappropriate places - Biking or spandex shorts (unless wearing shorts over the top) - Hats (to be taken off upon entering the building and not to be placed back on again until after exiting) - No bare midriff shirt or blouse (measurement is when a student raises their arms, the shirt or blouse shows no midriff - Dresses, skirts, skorts, shirts, sweaters, or shorts shorter than five inches above the top of the kneecap - Clothing with alcohol, drug, and/or tobacco insignias - Healies (shoes with roller skate wheels on the bottom) - ➤ Face paint - > Spray paint in hair - Coats in the classroom
+- Bathing Suits - > Tank tops, muscle shirts, spaghetti straps - Hats, bandannas, any head covering - Pants with holes in inappropriate places (eg. above mid-thigh would be considered inappropriate) - Biking or spandex shorts (unless wearing shorts over the top) - Hats (to be taken off upon entering the building and not to be placed back on again until after exiting)

+- Gang-related items

+- > Exposed undergarments or cleavage

+- No bare midriff shirt or blouse (measurement is when a student raises their arms, the shirt or blouse shows no midriff

+- Dresses, skirts, skorts, shirts, sweaters, or shorts shorter than five inches above the top of the kneecap

+- See-through leggings

+- Sunglasses during school hours

+- Clothing with alcohol, drug, and/or tobacco insignias

+- Healies (shoes with roller skate wheels on the bottom)

+- > Face paint

+- Spray paint in hair

+- Coats in the classroom

 Shirts or blouses should be long enough to be tucked in.
 Excessively revealing clothing is unacceptable.
-No under-garments/underwear is to be showing.
+No undergarments/underwear is to be showing.
 Shoes must be worn at all times.
 Hats are to be kept in lockers during school hours.
 Athletic uniforms are excluded, but must meet National Federation standards and Board approval.